Man1ac-1773/OutpostZero/README.md

 - The last one has only two tiers.
 - total 8 turrets
 - The textures for turrets are taken from the open-source game "Mindustry"
 - While their functionality is NOT the same as in mindustry, it takes close inspiration.
-- Place turrets at strategic location to kill all enemies before they reach your base.
+- Some of the in-game textures used for UI are AI-generated (credits to Gemini)

 ## Code structure